yamiwamiyu/ee-vuex/README.md

 - Replace default values after api asynchronously obtains data

 The default value of ee-vuex has the following characteristics to meet the above requirements
-- **Support Array**: Multiple default values can be set
+- **Support Array**: Direct default values
-- **Supports Asynchronous**: The array element can be an asynchronous Promise, which accesses the API to obtain values.
-Multiple asynchronous elements perform **queue operations**
+- **Supports Asynchronous**: The default value can be an asynchronous Promise or a function that returns Promise, allowing access to the API to obtain the value
 - **Support Lazy Loading**: **First get** will **Trigger once** an assignment of the default value, which can save performance and memory

 For specific implementation, please see the following example of **multiple default values**